Angry passengers prompting airline CEOs to learn to say sorry

-CANCUN, Mexico Feeling the heat from customer complaints amplified by social media, airline executives meeting in Mexico this week said they need to apologize and explain more quickly when things go wrong.
+CANCUN, Mexico (Reuters) - Feeling the heat from customer complaints amplified by social media, airline executives meeting in Mexico this week said they need to apologize and explain more quickly when things go wrong.

 In the past few months, United Airlines (UAL.N) has been criticized after authorities dragged a passenger from an overbooked flight, and British Airways came under fire after an IT meltdown left thousands stranded on a holiday weekend.